MichaelMoser1970/okro-pr-util/README.md

-# utility to autmate creation of pull requests
+# utility to automate creation of pull requests

 The script ```makeprtraiana.py``` does the following steps: